Universal Credit

 Universal Credit was legislated for in the Welfare Reform Act 2012.
 In 2013, the new benefit began to be rolled out gradually to Jobcentres, initially focusing on new claimants with the least complex circumstances: single people who were not claiming for the cost of their accommodation.

 There were problems with the early strategic leadership of the project and with the IT system on which Universal Credit relies.
 Implementation costs, initially forecast to be around £2 billion, later grew to over £12 billion.

 More than three million recipients of the six older "legacy" benefits were expected to have transferred to the new system by 2017, but under current plans the full move will not be completed until at least 2028.
 The Department for Work and Pensions started full-scale migration in 2023 and by September 2024, all claimants other than claimants on income-based ESA or income-based ESA and housing benefit, will begin migrating to Universal Credit.
+As of December 2023, 6.3 million people across Great Britain were receiving Universal Credit and the total estimate cost of implementing the Universal Credit reached £2.928 billion in 2023.

 One specific concern is that payments are made monthly, with a waiting period of at least five weeks (originally six) before the first payment, which can particularly affect claimants of Housing Benefit and lead to rent arrears (although claimants can apply for emergency loans paid more promptly).
 In May 2019, one million people were receiving less than their entitlement, often due to the repayment of loans given during the initial five-week wait period.